skip to content

 Conclusion

 React Server Components represent a fundamental shift in how we build React applications.
-Rather than the “all-or-nothing” approach of traditional client rendering versus server-side rendering, RSC gives us fine-grained control over where each component executes.
+Rather than choosing between client rendering or server-side rendering for your entire app, RSC gives you fine-grained control over where each component executes.

-As you explore Server Components in your projects, remember that they’re designed to coexist with Client Components.
-The most powerful React applications will thoughtfully choose the right environment for each piece of UI, creating a seamless experience that users will love.
+As you explore Server Components in your projects, remember that they’re designed to work alongside Client Components.
+The most effective React applications will thoughtfully choose the right environment for each piece of UI, creating a seamless experience that users will love.

 1. https://react.dev/reference/rsc/server-components